KUNGERMOoN/SpatialCards/README.md

 - Cards can be freely positioned, rotated ans scaled in 3D space
 - Supports both native and virtual keyboard for text input
 - Allows for loading and placing custom 3D models
-- Cards and models persist between sessions
+- Cards and models' positions persist between sessions
-- Data can be shared between different devices
+- Uses Azure Services to share data between devices

 ## Instructions
 - Drag an object to move it